Click here to see a PREVIEW

 If you knew how to use Unix/Linux before and just need a refresher, please review a summary of some commonly used Unix/Linux commands.

 All programming assignments must run on 32-bit Ubuntu 16.04.

 The kernel programming assignments will only work on a 32-bit Ubuntu 16.04 system.

 Therefore, you should install a 32-bit Ubuntu 16.04 on your laptop or desktop as soon as possible

 If you do not have a personal laptop or desktop that runs Windows or Mac OS X, please contact the instructor as soon as possible.

 If you are considering buying a laptop, please buy an Intel-based laptop that runs Windows or Mac OS X.

 If a student registered late for this class or could not be present

-he/she is still required to turn all programming assignments
+the student is still required to turn all projects and homeworks

-on time or he/she will receive a score of 0 for these assignments.
+on time or the student will receive a score of 0 for these assignments.